-At some point you may need to change your advisor.
+For various reasons, you may need to change your advisor during your program.
+It is important to familiarize yourself with all faculty members in your program to facilitate this process.
 Changing advisors is normal and should not cause feelings of failure, frustration, or stress.
-During your first year, familiarize yourself with as many faculty members as possible.

 To switch advisors, you should first inform your current advisor about the idea.
-Based on this meeting, setup meetings to speak with prospective new advisors from your program and articulate why you would like them to be your advisor.
-Remember, they may be unwilling to serve based on current work and advising loads.
-When a faculty member decides to serve as your new advisor, notify your former advisor, contact the office manager, and submit the Committee
+Based on this meeting, setup meetings to speak with prospective new advisors from your program and articulate why you would like to work with them.
+Remember, they may be unwilling to serve based on current research and advising loads.
+When a faculty member decides to serve as your new advisor, notify your former advisor, contact the office manager, and submit the Committee Assignment/ Change Form.